liip/LiipCodeBundle/README.md

 # Usage

 This bundles provides several Symfony2 console commands:
+*  __code:path__ gets the symfony path corresponding to a class, template, etc.
-*  code:locate find the file corresponding to a class, template, etc.
+*  __code:locate__ finds the file corresponding to a class, template, etc.
-*  code:path get the symfony path corresponding to a class, template, etc.
+*  __code:edit__ edits the file corresponding to a class, template, etc.

+## code:path

+Returns the "symfony path" of something based on its "name".

+Symfony path for a template:

+    app/console code:path AcmeDemoBundle:Demo:hello.html.twig
+    => @AcmeDemoBundle/Resources/views/Demo/hello.html.twig

+Note that the template does not need to exist:

+    app/console code:path AcmeDemoBundle:Dummy:dummy.html.twig
+    => @AcmeDemoBundle/Resources/views/Dummy/dummy.html.twig

+... useful when you need to create a template and don't remember where to put it.

 ## code:locate